 Compassion Fatigue is huge in the veterinary and animal welfare communities.
+The continued wear and tear on our compassion and empathy seems never-ending!

 I worked at an animal shelter for 5 years.
 It was the hardest job I ever had.
 Every day–another heartbreaking story.